 What to Look For In a Pavé Setting

-In addition to the band, you can also add the pavé technique to other parts of your ring.
+- What stones, cuts, and materials pair best with pavé settings?
 “I love incorporating pavé into an engagement ring by adding a hidden halo, which is made by adding pavé to the basket bar (which supports the prongs on your ring) around the sides of your center stone,” says Landau.
 “It’s a nice little touch that you don’t see from the top of the ring but makes the sides of your ring just as special and sparkly as the rest.”

-A pavé setting doesn’t necessarily have to be teamed with a prong setting.
+- What types of settings pair well with pavé-set rings?
 “Pavé is a beautiful complement to any setting, in my experience,” Sheffield says.
 “We have paired pavé with bezel set center stones as well as those in prong settings.”
 There is also a technique called micro-pavé, which is comprised of even tinier diamonds and achieved with the aid of a microscope.
 “I call this look ‘diamond-dusted,’” Sheffield notes.

 How to Care for Your Pavé Setting

-An obvious disadvantage of the pavé setting is its delicacy.
-“Like all fine jewelry, pavé settings can be delicate and since they have so many tiny stones set into the design, if your ring takes a hard hit it may cause a stone to come loose,” Landau says.
-That said, it’s not out of the ordinary for these damages to happen and thankfully the repairs are relatively easy for jewelers.
+Due to the more fragile nature of pavé settings, experts recommend removing your ring before participating in activities that may cause harm.
+It’s not out of the ordinary for these damages to happen and thankfully the repairs are relatively easy for jewelers.
 When in doubt, take off your ring if you are going to be partaking in any high-contact activities.

 As for cleaning, Sheffield recommends getting your pavé setting steam cleaned and limit your use of a polishing cloth “as the fibers can snag the tiny prongs.”
 You can also fill a bowl with warm water and a squeeze of dish soap, Landau adds.
 “Soak your jewelry in there and scrub with a clean toothbrush to get into all the nooks and crannies.
 Then rinse in a bowl of warm water (without soap) and set to dry on a clean paper towel.”